kissartisan/I-commit-to/gritmythology/masterclass/leadership/coach-k/values-driven-leadership.md/1-define-your-core-values.md

 3. Care - Always looking out for each other
 4. Collective responsibility - we are all responsible on each and every actions of each and every member
 5. Pride - something that you can be proud of as a team

+### Align your team values
+- Meeting should be fluid and interactive
+- Allow each member of the team to suggest and define values
+- Discuss where everyone's values overlaps
+- Use this **common ground** to create a personalized value system to guide the team forward.